 More than ever before, Millennials today want a career that offers them a sense of purpose.
 Simply put, younger employees are no longer solely attracted by lucrative pay.
 They want to have a meaningful and fulfilling job, albeit with competitive pay.
+Our research has also shown not being able to openly discuss pay is a reason why employees leave.
 According to a Bloomberg publication, Millennials want two things in their career: a sense of purpose and the ability to innovate.

 This fact is strongly backed by scientific studies conducted on the subject.
 Renowned business management specialist Daniel Pink explains this lucidly.
 He presents a new, revamped version of traditional motivation theory.
 He believes that a person’s motivation to complete a certain task is driven by three kinds of triggers: